Interested in our top 10 AWS security tips?

-Gone are the days when support specialists had to physically install hardware to upgrade a server’s memory or hard drive capacity.
+Gone are the days when support specialists had to physically install hardware to upgrade a server‘s memory or hard drive capacity.
 Servers can now be upgraded by amending configuration settings through web interfaces with almost immediate effect.
-Environments can scale on-demand to deal with surges in website traffic or database growth.
+An AWS environment can scale on-demand to deal with surges in website traffic or database growth.

 Other points to consider:

-- Never hard-code access keys in code which can end up being committed to public repositories
+- Never hard-code access keys in code that can end up being committed to public repositories;

-A firewall should be one of your basic lines of defense when it comes to securing your AWS infrastructure.
+A firewall should be one of your basic lines of defense when it comes to AWS security.
 In the context of Amazon Web Services, the firewall is implemented outside of the instance and is controlled using your AWS credentials.

 In Amazon Web Services, Security Groups act as a mandatory whitelisting firewall.
 These allow you to control the flow of incoming and outgoing traffic which helps secure your infrastructure from hackers.

 This allows you to create layered tiers of protection that map to your application tiers.
-For example, web servers generally need ports 80/443 open for incoming traffic whereas the rest of your application tiers only need to be externally available for support staff to connect/troubleshoot issues on.
+For example, web servers generally need ports 80/443 open for incoming traffic, whereas, the rest of your application tiers only need to be externally available for support staff to connect/troubleshoot issues.

 If you have remote employees, you may decide to open further ports for VPN access from home offices or networks.
 Implementing layered firewall policies will make your application significantly more secure.